Your Brand’s Guide to Circular Design in 2025

 Reducing climate change

-Reduce the waste reaching landfill
+Reduce the waste reaching the landfill

+Rethinking product lifecycles has huge, wide-ranging benefits.
 By designing products and materials that are intended to be repurposed, recycled, or reused, the environmental impact we have can be reduced, whether that’s in agriculture, construction, electronics, fashion, or elsewhere.

 This climate-change-fighting methodology can be implemented right at the beginning of the design process.
 New business models can accommodate the use of smart materials that are built for a circular, end goal: the remanufacturing of waste into useable products or raw materials that can be safely returned to the earth.

-As well as benefitting the environment, products made with circular design in mind will stay in the economy for longer, bringing longevity not only from the consumer’s point of view, but also from the point of view of businesses.
+As well as benefiting the environment, products made with circular design in mind will stay in the economy for longer, bringing longevity not only from the consumer’s point of view but also from the point of view of businesses.
 New jobs can be created in the disassembly, refurbishment and reuse of products and materials, and the focus can shift from seeing value in materials to seeing value in skilled work.

 Examples of a circular design at work